ast-hugger/fabulae/text/pressurised.md

 'I was invited,' Holmes replied mildly.
 'As a consultant, to evaluate a scientific apparatus.
 The more pertinent question, I think, is what brings Scotland Yard to the Chloratic Society Club at this hour, in such evident haste, and with'—his gaze dropped briefly to Lestrade's hand—'what appears to be a piece of physical evidence improperly removed from a crime scene.'

 Lestrade had the grace to look slightly abashed.
 He was indeed holding something—a card of stiff paper, which he had been attempting to conceal within his palm.
 'You know I wouldn't remove evidence without good reason, Mr. Holmes.
 But this—' He held up the card, and I saw that it was covered in a precise pattern of punched holes.
 'This had the name of this club written on it.
 Inscribed on the back, in pencil.
 "The Chloratic Society, Pall Mall."
 I needed to know what it was, and I needed to know quickly.
-There has been a murder'
+There has been a murder.'

 Professor Thripp made a strangled sound.